Key dates and tips to help small businesses get ready for EOFY

 • Check and approve your invoices, bills and expense claims.

-• Monitor accounts that are due and outstanding transactions for a view of the year in its entirety.
+• Follow up overdue accounts and outstanding transactions to gain a view of the year’s total.

 • Review debtors as at 31 March.
-You may also consider eliminating any outstanding debts to be considered an annual deduction at the end of the year.
+Consider writing off any bad debts so they are considered an expense at the end of the year.

-• List suppliers or clients who’ve paid you invoices on the 31st of March or earlier, but who won’t be invoiced until April.
-Take these costs into consideration as 2020-21 expenses.
+• List suppliers or clients who’ve paid you invoices on the 31st of March or earlier but will not be invoiced until April.
+You might want to consider treating these costs as 2020-21 costs.

-• Consolidate bank statements, tax year-end statements, documents, as well as sales, expense and purchase records.
+• Combine bank accounts, income tax year-end records, plus sales, expenses, and purchase records.

-• Reconcile your bank accounts and make sure they are in balance with the amounts from your bank statement.
+• Reconcile your bank accounts and verify that they are in line with the balances on your bank statements.

-• Create a profit and loss account to work out how much annual profits your business earned.
+• Create a profit and loss account to determine the amount of annual profit your business made.

-• Check the information obtained during EOFY to evaluate the current financial health of your business.
+• Examine the data collected during EOFY to review the current financial health of your business.

-• Get your payroll company to send EOFY details when you can, so that it can be reviewed.
+• Get your payroll company to provide EOFY data when you can, to allow it to be analysed.

-• Access Inland Revenue records, including PAYE tax obligations as well as any KiwiSaver obligations for employees.
+• Access Inland Revenue records, including PAYE tax obligations, as well as KiwiSaver duties for staff.

 4. Manage your superannuation

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with rates dependent on their earnings and length of their tenure.
+• Check your employer’s superannuation contributions tax (ESCT) rates*, with the rates dependent on their income and length of employment.

-• You must file electronically, in accordance with the mandate by law, if your company pays $50k or more in ESCT tax and PAYE tax.
+• Electronically file, as required by law, if your company pays at least $50,000 in ESCT tax and PAYE tax.

 5. Maximise your tax refunds

-• Log expenses and asset purchases throughout the year, as well as spending on repairs or maintenance to claim any EOFY refunds.
+• Log expenses and asset purchases during the year, plus expenses for improvements or maintenance, to claim any refunds from EOFY.

-• Think about disposing of stock that is no longer needed since provisions for obsolete stock or write-downs on stock aren’t generally allowed as tax deductions.
+• Think about disposing of stock that is no longer needed since provisions for obsolete stock or write-downs on stock aren’t typically tax-deductible.

-• You should consider making your payments within 63 days of 31 March to obtain an employee-related expense deduction such as bonus pay, holiday pay and long-service leave.
+• Consider making payments within 63-days after 31 March to obtain an employee-related expense deduction such as bonuses, holiday pay, or long-service leave.

-• If your earnings are significantly more than it was last year, consider making an additional tax provisional payment to align your tax payments with your turnover.
+• If your income is higher than what you earned last year, consider making an additional voluntary provisional tax payment to make sure your tax payments are aligned with your turnover.

 6. Maintain personal and financial finances separated

-Tax deductions are not usually available for personal expenses. deductions on personal expenses.
-If it’s only your business expenses.
-However, you may be adding unnecessary compliance costs if your accountant has to determine what tax-deductible and what’s not.
+You generally don’t get tax deductions for personal expenses. it’s only your business expenses, you could be racking up unnecessary compliance costs in the event that your accountant needs to split up what’s tax deductible and what’s not.

-• 1 March 2021 - GST return and tax due for the end of January for businesses that file each two months.
+• 1 March 2021 - GST return due and payment due by January for companies that file every two months.

-• 1.
-April, 2021 The new financial year begins on the island of New Zealand.
+• 1 April 2021 The new fiscal year starts with New Zealand.

-• 7 May 2021 Final installment of tax provisional due for the fiscal year 2020 and the final opportunity to make tax provisional voluntary payments.
+• 7 May 2021 - final provisional tax instalment due for the financial year 2020 and the final opportunity to make provisional tax payments.

-NOTE: Some dates may vary from the official deadline, such as the due date falls on a weekend or public holiday.
+Notice: Some dates may differ from the deadline, such as when the due date falls on a holiday weekend or public holiday.

 Gold Coast Small Business Loans Services